 Another example:

-In the following videos, Steve Jobs, a talented and respected entrepreneur, talks about the path and the process that he went through to success.
+In the following videos, Steve Jobs, a talented and respected entrepreneur, discusses the path and process he went through to achieve success.

 In the past, these videos were shown to students who participated in the EFK program as we studied the module on how to make difficulty an opportunity.
 Most often, students were amazed.
-They couldn't believe that Steve Jobs grew up as an adopted child, did not get a college degree, was fired from the company he founded, and, despite everything, was very successful in his field and is considered to be a symbol of success in the world.
+They couldn't believe that Steve Jobs grew up as an adopted child, did not earn a college degree, was fired from the company he founded, and, despite everything, was very successful in his field and is considered a global symbol of success.

 Part one: